codenoid/ficha/README.md

 ## Usage

-after splash screen, add your username, weird username, cause you need a privacy. the chat time is Minute:Second the chat using web socket encryption based on CryptoJS (end to end) with random key for every server you can insert HTML tag, like image, youtube video (iframe), javascript script, etc.
+1. after splash screen, add your username, weird username, cause you need a privacy.
+2. the chat time is Minute:Second
+3. the chat using web socket
+4. encryption based on CryptoJS (end to end) with random key for every server
+5. you can insert HTML tag, like image, youtube video (iframe), javascript script, etc.

 ## Development

-Next, more awesomeness on UI/UX, Encryption, I/O, etc
+Next, more awesomeness on UI/UX, Encryption, I/O, mention, pull notification, etc

 ## Contributing